I can Do It By Myself

 Furthermore, encouraging collaboration between Year 1 to 3 and Year 4 to 6 children helps older children learn empathy, patience, and leadership as they guide younger children.
 Younger children learn critical social skills as they look up to their older role models.

 Children participate in a wide range of sports such as swimming, bushwalking, surfing, dance and gymnastics.
-The children also have opportunities to take part in the Fundamental Skills program and Jump Rope for Heart?
+The children also have opportunities to take part in the Fundamental Skills program.?

 The skills that Montessori children learn – including achievements in NESA curriculum as well as time management, self-direction, resilience, conflict resolution, leadership, socialising and more – make transitioning to all forms of Secondary Schools natural and easy.
 Although our teaching approach is unique, children learn the same curriculum, complete NAPLAN in Year 3 and 5, and are offered the selective school examination.
 Once they have completed our 9-12 Primary Program, they are equipped and prepared to transition to any secondary school.